Red Oak vs. White Oak Flooring: Which Should You Choose?

 On This Page:

-So, you decided on oak wood for your floor.
+So, you decided on oak wood for your hardwood flooring.
 Besides its traditional timeless look that goes well with any décor, most people believe it adds value to their home.
 Not to mention, it’s durable, easy to maintain, and eco-friendly.

 There are two species of oak used to make hardwood floors, white oak, and red oak.
 On the Janka hardness scale for wood, white oak is an impressive 1335, and red oak is slightly softer at 1220.
 What really sets red and white oak apart is the color, but it’s not the only difference.

-What Are The Differences Between Red Oak and White Oak Flooring?
+What Are The Differences Between Red Oak and White Oak Hardwood Flooring?

 Color of the Wood

 Red oak didn’t get the name from the color of the wood.
 Instead, the moniker refers to the color of the leaves in the fall.
 They turn a bright red, depending on soil conditions.

 However, the wood does have a slightly reddish tinge, especially the heartwood in the center.
 On the other hand, white oak’s shade tends to be a golden tan.

 Using a natural finish will enhance the color of each type of oak.
 The red will become more pink or reddish, while the white oak will get darker and more honey blonde.
 Both floors accept stains well.
 Red oak tends to get a deeper reddish tone when stained and white oak becomes a darker shade of brown.